Profiling device memory#

 May 2023 update: we recommend using Tensorboard profiling for device memory analysis.
 After taking a profile, open the memory_viewer tab of the Tensorboard profiler for more detailed and understandable device memory usage.

-The JAX Device Memory Profiler allows us to explore how and why JAX programs are using GPU or TPU memory.
+The JAX device memory profiler allows us to explore how and why JAX programs are using GPU or TPU memory.
 For example, it can be used to:

 • Figure out which arrays and executables are in GPU memory at a given time, or